-Artificial Intelligence (AI) (n.): Generally, a type of software that is trained to perform particular tasks, such as drawing conclusions, identifying patterns, and making judgments.
+Artificial Intelligence (AI) (n.): Generally, a type of computer science that enables machines to perform particular tasks, such as drawing conclusions, identifying patterns, and making judgments.
 Includes image recognition, voice assistance, speech-to-text and language translation, and chatbots.

 Artificial Intelligence and Nonprofit Organizations